 The blessing of same-gender married couples is offered here at St. Philip’s and as our wider Anglican Church moves forward, we hope to be able to offer same-gender weddings in the near future as well.

 How can I arrange to have a conversation with the priest?

 We’ve included contact information for all our staff on our website.
 You can either contact our incumbent priest directly or phone the church office and ask for an appointment.
-Alternatively, you can approach our priest after Sunday service in person.
+Alternatively, feel free to approach our priest in person after Sunday service.